ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/overview-security-center.md

 The Microsoft 365 security center includes:

 * **Home** – Get at-a-glance view of the overall security health of your organization.
-* **Alerts** – Have greater visibility into all the alerts across your Microsoft 356 environment, including alerts from Microsoft Cloud App Security, Office 365 ATP, Azure AD, and Windows Defender ATP.
+* **Alerts** – Have greater visibility into all the alerts across your Microsoft 356 environment, including alerts from Microsoft Cloud App Security, Office 365 ATP, Azure AD, and Microsoft Defender ATP.
 Available to E3 and E5 customers.
 * **Reports** – Get the detail and information you need to better protect your users, devices, apps, and more.
 * **Secure score** – Improve your overall security posture with Microsoft Secure Score.
 This page provides an all up summary of the different security features and capabilities you’ve enabled and includes recommendations for areas to improve.
 * **Hunting** – Proactively search for malware, suspicious files, and activities in your Microsoft 365 organization.